allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5. Hierarchy view displays the Mission/Event/Production Request and any sub events.

-A. Hide and unhide resources with the Show resources slider control, top right.
+1. Hide and unhide resources with the Show resources slider control, top right.

-B. Resources assigned can be seen as long as the Hide resources \(upper right corner of hierarchy display\) box is unchecked.
+2. Resources assigned can be seen as long as the Hide resources \(upper right corner of hierarchy display\) box is unchecked.

 1\) Choose to select or de-select the hide resources checkbox as required.

-C. Round nodes within the Hierarchy display.
+3. Round nodes within the Hierarchy display.

 1\) To view data within the node/sub event \(i.e., sortie\), click on the name and the details panel will display.